Azure/azure-service-operator/README.md

     ```
 3. Create an Azure Service Principal.
 You'll need this to grant Azure Service Operator permissions to create resources in your subscription.

-    First, set the following variables to your Azure Tenant ID and Subscription ID with your values:
+    First, set the following environment variables to your Azure Tenant ID and Subscription ID with your values:
     ```yaml
     AZURE_TENANT_ID=00000000-0000-0000-0000-000000000000
     AZUR_SUBSCRIPTION_ID=00000000-0000-0000-0000-000000000000